Stefano Sensi

-Stefano Sensi (/it/; born 5 August 1995) is an Italian professional footballer who plays as a midfielder for Cypriot First Division club Anorthosis Famagusta.
+Stefano Sensi (/it/; born 5 August 1995) is an Italian professional footballer who plays as a midfielder for Bulgarian First League club CSKA Sofia.

 Sensi began his career with Italian side Cesena in 2013, and was subsequently loaned out to San Marino for two seasons before returning to the club.
 He joined Sassuolo in January 2016, and was promptly loaned out to Cesena for the remainder of the season.
 He became a Sassuolo player in summer 2016.
 Sensi was loaned out to Inter Milan in summer 2019, and joined them on a permanent basis in the following year.
 Inter loaned him out to Sampdoria and Monza in 2022, with the latter team signing him on a permanent transfer in 2024.

 Club career

 Youth career

 Born in Urbino in the Marche, Sensi started to play football with the local team Urbania at the age of six.
 During this time at the club, he played with his older brother.
 While at Urbania, he was spotted by a Rimini scout, joining the youth team in 2007.
 He spent three years in Rimini, until the end of the 2009–10 season when the club bankrupted, releasing all the players.
 Sensi was taken by the youth academy of the local rivals Cesena.